dharmax/localize/README.md

 short, it's [ISC](https://opensource.org/licenses/ISC).

 # Support me
-I'd be happy to receive a star
+I'd be happy to receive a star for example, or a little donation....

 ```